 What to Know About Those Not Covered By Workers’ Compensation

-Here are the different jobs and positions not typically covered by workers’ compensation (as outlined in Georgia Code § 34-9-2).
+Here are the jobs and positions not typically covered by workers’ compensation (as outlined in Georgia Code § 34-9-2).

 A farm laborer is anyone employed by a business connected to the raising, feeding, and caring of wildlife.
 Farm laborers are typically exempt from workers’ compensation coverage.

-- Medical benefits
+- Medical benefits.

-- Total and partial disability benefits
+- Total and partial disability benefits.

-- Vocational rehabilitation
+- Vocational rehabilitation.

-- Death benefits
+- Death benefits.